Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions: Robustness Checks

-To investigate whether seasonality adjustments are affecting the estimates, we also estimate the event study regression in two alternative ways.
-In the first method, we estimate the regression in two steps: we first remove the seasonality of $y_{pt}$ by regressing $y_{pt}$ on dummy variables, separately for each $p$, and obtain a ``deseasonalized'' time series $\widetilde{y}_{pt}$ for each $p$.
-We then run the event study regression as in \eqref{eq:1step-reg}, except that $y_{pt}$ is replaced with $\widetilde{y}_{pt}$ and the seasonal fixed effects ($\gamma_{p,\mathrm{dow}(t)}$, $\gamma_{p,\mathrm{dom}(t)}$, $\gamma_{p,\mathrm{month}(t)}$, and $\gamma_{p,\mathrm{eoq}(t)}$) are removed; see Appendix \ref{subsec:alt-seasonality} for details.
+To further investigate whether seasonality adjustments are affecting the estimates, we also estimate the \newgw{DID} regressions in two alternative ways.
+In the first method, we estimate the regression in two steps: we first remove the seasonality of $y_{pt}$ by regressing $y_{pt}$ on dummy variables, separately for each $p$, and obtain a ``deseasonalized'' time series $\widetilde{y}_{pt}$ for each $p$ \newgw{(similar to the SDID two-stage approach implemented for weekly data)}.
+We then run the regression as in \eqref{eq:1step-reg}, except that $y_{pt}$ is replaced with $\widetilde{y}_{pt}$ and the seasonal fixed effects ($\gamma_{p,\mathrm{dow}(t)}$, $\gamma_{p,\mathrm{dom}(t)}$, $\gamma_{p,\mathrm{month}(t)}$, and $\gamma_{p,\mathrm{eoq}(t)}$) are removed; see Appendix \ref{subsec:alt-seasonality} for details.
 In the second method, we estimate \eqref{eq:1step-reg} without any seasonal fixed effects.
 Figures \ref{fig:two-step} and \ref{fig:no-seasonality} show estimates of $\beta_k$ for (i) and (ii), respectively.
 Again, the estimates show patterns similar to Figure \ref{fig:event-estimates}, although the estimates under Figure \ref{fig:no-seasonality} exhibit more fluctuations because of day-of-week effects.
 These results indicate that the seasonality adjustments in the main regression do not drive our main results.

-Finally, as a falsification test, we run the event study regression by picking hypothetical dates for the auction format change that are one year before the actual dates.
+Finally, as a falsification test, we run the \newgw{DID} regressions by picking hypothetical dates for the auction format change that are one year before the actual dates.
 Figure \ref{fig:event-falsification} shows the results.
 The estimates are no longer statistically significant in three out of the four pairs.
 For the remaining pair (the publishers of Company A in Country Y vs.~their controls), the estimated effects of the hypothetical auction format change are negative.